-Charles O'Neil (Chair) and Rebecca Blalock are the current members of the Finance and Risk Committee.
-Our board of directors has determined that all of the members of the Finance and Risk Committee are independent under the NYSE listing standards, the Guidelines, the Independence Standards (as defined below) and the written charter of the Finance and Risk Committee.
-The Finance and Risk Committee, which met eleven times during 2018, has responsibility for the assessment, monitoring and oversight of matters relating to the Company's financings.
+Charles O'Neil (Chair), Michael Eckhart, Nancy Floyd and Simone Lagomarsino are the current members of the Finance and Risk Committee.
+Our board of directors has determined that all of the members of the Finance and Risk Committee are independent under the NYSE listing standards, the Guidelines, the Independence Standards and the written charter of the Finance and Risk Committee.
+The Finance and Risk Committee, which met six times during 2020, has responsibility for the assessment, monitoring and oversight of matters relating to the Company's financings.
 The Finance and Risk Committee also discusses and reviews policies and guidelines with respect to our risk assessment and risk management for various risks, including, but not limited to, our interest rate, counter-party, credit, capital availability, refinancing and certain environmental risks.
 The Finance and Risk Committee also reviews and assesses the adequacy of our insurance coverage and our cybersecurity policies and programs.